easysql/easy_sql/docs/easy_sql/build_install.md

 After the above command, there will be a file named `easy_sql*.whl` generated in the `dist` folder.
 You can install it with command `python3 -m pip install dist/easy_sql*.whl[extra]` or just `poetry install -E 'extra extra'`.

-We also provide flink as backend, but because of dependency conflicts between pyspark and apache-flink, you need to install the flink backend manually with the following make command `poetry run make install-flink-backend`.